honkling/MHPlus/README.md

 # MinehutPlus
 A Google Chrome extension to improve the look of [Minehut](https://www.minehut.com)'s dashboard.

-**Note:** This project is incomplete, and the final product might be completely different.
+## IMPORTANT!
+This project will no longer be maintained.
+Pull requests will be accepted.

 ## Installation
 1. Clone the repo and unzip.